lwheinsberg/dbGaPCheckup/vignettes/dbGaPCheckup_vignette.md

 ================
 Lacey W. Heinsberg and Daniel E. Weeks

-December 22, 2022
+January 18, 2023

 - <a href="#1-copyright-information" id="toc-1-copyright-information">1
   Copyright information</a>
 - <a href="#2-overview" id="toc-2-overview">2 Overview</a>
 - <a href="#3-installation" id="toc-3-installation">3 Installation</a>
 - <a href="#4-data-format-file-types-and-file-names"
-    id="toc-4-data-format-file-types-and-file-names">4 Data format, file
-    types, and file names</a>
+  id="toc-4-data-format-file-types-and-file-names">4 Data format, file types, and file names</a>
   - <a href="#41-files" id="toc-41-files">4.1 Files</a>
   - <a href="#42-subject-phenotype-data-set-ds"
     id="toc-42-subject-phenotype-data-set-ds">4.2 Subject Phenotype Data Set
     (DS)</a>
   - <a href="#43-subject-phenotype-data-dictionary-dd"
     id="toc-43-subject-phenotype-data-dictionary-dd">4.3 Subject Phenotype
     Data Dictionary (DD)</a>
 - <a href="#5-execution-with-example-runs-and-interpretation"
   id="toc-5-execution-with-example-runs-and-interpretation">5 Execution
   with example runs and interpretation</a>
   - <a href="#51-check-utility-and-awareness-functions"
     id="toc-51-check-utility-and-awareness-functions">5.1 Check, utility,
     and awareness functions</a>
     - <a href="#511-example-1" id="toc-511-example-1">5.1.1 Example 1</a>
     - <a href="#512-example-2" id="toc-512-example-2">5.1.2 Example 2</a>
     - <a href="#513-example-3" id="toc-513-example-3">5.1.3 Example 3</a>
     - <a href="#514-example-4" id="toc-514-example-4">5.1.4 Example 4</a>
     - <a href="#515-example-5" id="toc-515-example-5">5.1.5 Example 5</a>
+    - <a href="#516-example-6" id="toc-516-example-6">5.1.6 Example 6</a>
   - <a href="#52-reporting-functions" id="toc-52-reporting-functions">5.2
     Reporting functions</a>
   - <a href="#53-label-data-function" id="toc-53-label-data-function">5.3
     Label data function</a>
 - <a href="#6-appendix-reporting-functions"
   id="toc-6-appendix-reporting-functions">6 Appendix: Reporting
   functions</a>
   - <a href="#61-appendix-a-awareness-report"
     id="toc-61-appendix-a-awareness-report">6.1 Appendix A: Awareness
     Report</a>
     - <a href="#611-missingness-summary"
       id="toc-611-missingness-summary">6.1.1 Missingness Summary</a>
     - <a href="#612-values-missing-tables"
       id="toc-612-values-missing-tables">6.1.2 Values Missing Tables</a>
       - <a
         href="#6121-check-a-if-the-user-defines-a-missing-value-code-that-is-not-present-in-the-data-in-set-m-and-not-in-set-d"
         id="toc-6121-check-a-if-the-user-defines-a-missing-value-code-that-is-not-present-in-the-data-in-set-m-and-not-in-set-d">6.1.2.1
         Check A: If the user defines a missing value code that is not present in the data (In Set M and Not in Set D).</a>
       - <a
         href="#6122-check-b-if-a-values-entry-defines-an-encoded-code-value-but-that-value-is-not-present-in-the-data-in-set-v-and-not-in-set-d"
         id="toc-6122-check-b-if-a-values-entry-defines-an-encoded-code-value-but-that-value-is-not-present-in-the-data-in-set-v-and-not-in-set-d">6.1.2.2
         Check B: If a VALUES entry defines an encoded code value, but that value is not present in the data (In Set V and Not in Set D).</a>
       - <a
         href="#6123-check-c-if-the-user-defines-a-missing-value-code-that-is-not-defined-in-a-values-entry-in-set-m-and-not-in-set-v"
         id="toc-6123-check-c-if-the-user-defines-a-missing-value-code-that-is-not-defined-in-a-values-entry-in-set-m-and-not-in-set-v">6.1.2.3
         Check C: If the user defines a missing value code that is not defined in a VALUES entry (In Set M and Not in Set V).</a>
       - <a
         href="#6124-check-d-if-a-user-defined-missing-value-code-is-present-in-the-data-for-a-given-variable-but-that-variable-does-not-have-a-corresponding-values-entry-m-in-set-d-and-not-in-set-v"
         id="toc-6124-check-d-if-a-user-defined-missing-value-code-is-present-in-the-data-for-a-given-variable-but-that-variable-does-not-have-a-corresponding-values-entry-m-in-set-d-and-not-in-set-v">6.1.2.4
         Check D: If a user-defined missing value code is present in the data for a given variable, but that variable does not have a corresponding VALUES entry (M in Set D and Not in Set V).</a>
   - <a
     href="#62-check-e-if-a-values-entry-is-not-defined-as-a-missing-value-code-and-is-not-identified-in-the-data-set-v-values-that-are-not-in-set-m-that-are-not-in-set-d"
     id="toc-62-check-e-if-a-values-entry-is-not-defined-as-a-missing-value-code-and-is-not-identified-in-the-data-set-v-values-that-are-not-in-set-m-that-are-not-in-set-d">6.2
     Check E: If a VALUES entry is NOT defined as a missing value code AND is NOT identified in the data. ((Set V values that are NOT in Set M) that are NOT in Set D).</a>
   - <a href="#63-appendix-b-data-report"
     id="toc-63-appendix-b-data-report">6.3 Appendix B: Data Report</a>
     - <a href="#631-summary-and-plots" id="toc-631-summary-and-plots">6.3.1
       Summary and plots</a>
       - <a href="#6311-age---integer" id="toc-6311-age---integer">6.3.1.1 AGE -
         integer</a>
       - <a href="#6312-sex---integer-encoded-value"
         id="toc-6312-sex---integer-encoded-value">6.3.1.2 SEX - integer, encoded
         value</a>
       - <a href="#6313-height---decimal-encoded-value"
         id="toc-6313-height---decimal-encoded-value">6.3.1.3 HEIGHT - decimal,
         encoded value</a>
       - <a href="#6314-weight---decimal-encoded-value"
         id="toc-6314-weight---decimal-encoded-value">6.3.1.4 WEIGHT - decimal,
         encoded value</a>
 - <a href="#7-contact-information" id="toc-7-contact-information">7
   Contact information</a>
 - <a href="#8-acknowledgments" id="toc-8-acknowledgments">8
   Acknowledgments</a>

 # 1 Copyright information